MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 >
 > - **Child flow outputs**: Exercise caution when using output variables from child flows in a Power Fx enabled desktop flow.
 This involves output variables of types list, custom object, and data table.
 > - **Single-value column arrays**: An array created using an expression like `=[1, 2, 3]` results in a single-value column array in Power Fx enabled flows, whose items are objects with a single property: `{Value: 1}`.
 Attempting to access the `Value` property of this item, after modifying the first array with an action, results in an authoring error.
-> - **Power Fx function usages**: In certain Power Fx functions, such as `IsEmpty()`, previous versions would accept a dynamic variable as an argument and would not throw a validation error.
-With the 2.48 version, using a variable that is now handled as a dynamic variable will result in a validation error, and a failure to execute existing flows.
+> - **Power Fx function usage**: In certain Power Fx functions, such as `IsEmpty()`, previous versions accepted a dynamic variable as an argument and didn't throw a validation error.
+With the 2.48 version, using a variable that is handled as a dynamic variable results in a validation error, and a failure to execute existing flows.
 The resolution to this is to apply proper casting to the dynamic (untyped) value.
-On more infromation about casting functions, please refer to [Untyped object data type documentation](/power-platform/power-fx/untyped-object).
-This case can be recognized when editing the flow and having an error similar to "Invalid argument type (UntypedObject).
-Expecting a Table value instead".
-Follow the error messages to convert your expression into a valid one.
+Learn more about casting functions in [Untyped object data type](/power-platform/power-fx/untyped-object).
+You might encounter this issue when editing a flow and receive an error message like "Invalid argument type (UntypedObject).
+Expecting a Table value instead."
+To resolve this issue, follow the error messages to convert your expression into a valid one.
->     - Other examples of functions that might throw a validation error when using a combination of dynamic and typed variables is `Sum()`, `Filter()`, `Concatenate()` and operators like `in` (i.e. `"string" in DynamicValueObject`)
+> - Other examples of functions that might throw a validation error when using a combination of dynamic and typed variables are `Sum()`, `Filter()`, `Concatenate()` and operators like `in` (for example, `"string" in DynamicValueObject`).
-> - **Variable comparison**: Similar to the above issue, there can be type incompatibilities when applying comparison operators (`=`, `<>`, `>`, `<` etc.) on expressions involving dynamic values.
-Exercise caution and apply the proper casting before comparing dynamic values.
+> - **Variable comparison**: Similar to the previously mentioned issue, there can be type incompatibilities when you apply comparison operators (`=`, `<>`, `>`, `<` etc.) on expressions involving dynamic values.
+Exercise caution and apply the proper casting before you compare dynamic values.

 ### 2.43